ZiyuanStar/bnb-chain.github.io/docs/band.md

 ## Introduction

 Developers building on BNB Smart Chain can now leverage Band’s decentralized oracle infrastructure.
-With Band’s oracle, they now have access to various cryptocurrency price data to integrate into their applications.
+With Band’s oracle, they now have access to various cryptocurrency price data to integrate into their own applications.

 ## Supported Tokens